Snehal-Khatpe/Predictive-Analytics-on-Conagra/README.md

 Product Innovation: Leverage consumer preferences for potential new products or line extensions.
 Regional Pricing: Address regional price disparities to standardize pricing.

-# As data is confidential no data or report files are attached here.
+-- **As data is confidential no data or report files are attached here.**